-Before answering this, we must fix a value for the straw-say 2d. per stone, which, taking into account that used by the farmer himself-and many cannot sell any-is as much as it is actually worth. of straw, the produce of the same ; whence him in the face, and use the same tone of diana, were appointed Secretaries.
-Whence we have for the acre of ripe. we have 30 bushels of wheat at 61s.
-6d. per quarter (the £11 10 71 price of sample No. 3,) ton of straw, at 2d. per 1 6 8 stone, Gross produce. £12 17 3 Let us next take the acre cut "raw.
-Before we can come to its vilue, we must first resolve the question, How much, in er. measure, will the acre produce us, suppo- No. 1, do. a month before the sing it to produce 30 bushels, if cut when ripe, ripe?
-In solving this, as we must assume per cent., by cutting very green, and a cannot be "stompeaded," or run off by each crop to be exactly equal if cut at the gain of 10s. per acre, or nearly 4 per same time, it is obvious that if we would cent., by reaping in a raw state, or a fortdetermine the difference caused by reaping at an earlier period, we cannot found our calculations upon the gross weight of the two samples (Nos.
-2 and 3); for, although there is no doubt but that this weight was materially affected by the condition of the wheat at the time of reaping (indeed the difference in the weight of equal numbers of grains prove the fact), it is possible that, in selecting the face will cause him to present his the 100 ears from the sheaf, I might take out of one sheaf ears with a greater number of grains in them than those taken out of the other.
+Before answering this, we must fix a value for the straw-say 2d. per stone, which, taking into account that used by of relative weights," &c., page 27.) the farmer himself-and many cannot sell 1: 1 2.9: : 160 stones : 195 5.9 stones any-is as much as it is actually worth of straw, the produce of the same ; whence Whence we have for the acre of ripe.
+30 bushels of wheat at 61s.
+6d. per quarter (the £11 10 71 price of sample No. 3,) 1 ton of straw, at 2d. per 1 6 8 stone. £12 17 3 Gross produce, Let us next take the acre cut "raw."
+Before we can come to its vilue, we must first resolve the question, How much, in measure, will the acre produce us, supposing it to produce 30 bushels, if cut when ripe ripe?
+In solving this, as we must assume each crop to be exactly equal if cut at the same time, it is obvious that if we would determine the difference caused by reaping at an earlier period, we cannot found our calculations upon the gross weight of the two samples (Nos.
+2 and 3); for, although there is no doubt but that this weight was materially affected by the condition of the wheat at the time of reaping (indeed the difference in the weight of equal numbers of grains prove the fact), it is possible that, in selecting the 100 ears from the sheaf, I might take out of one sheaf ears with a greater number of grains in them than those taken out of the other.
 This, then, would affect the total or gross weight; and therefore, it cannot be taken into account in the present case, where both acre are supposed to bave an equal number of grains.
-To the weight of equal measures, and of numbers of grains, both the result of many careful trials, this objection cannot he urged ; and they are amply sufficient to enable us to tell the produce of an acre back, till you come to his tail, repeating of "raw," when that of the "ripe" is 30 bushels.
-Thus in the first table, we have.
+To the weight of equal measures, and wards (not across nor "against the grain" of numbers of grains, both the result of of the hair,) and when he becomes reconmany careful trials, this objection cannot ciled to that, as you will perceive by his he urged; and they are amply sufficient eye and countenance, rub his neck and to enable us to tell the produce of an acre back, till you come to his tail, repeating of "raw," when that of the "ripe" is the operation several times till he will per 30 bushels.
+Thus in the first table, we mit you to handle his tail freely.
+You have.